Selfbyt/cortexSDR/README.md

 # Cortex SDR (Sparse Distributed Representation)

-A C++ implementation of Sparse Distributed Representations for efficient encoding and storage of various data types including text, numbers, dates, and special characters.
+A C++ firmware implementation that enables storage devices or computers to store data at a 5:1 ratio (5 MB in 1 MB space) while also providing powerful encoding and decoding capabilities for AI applications.

 ## Overview

-Cortex SDR is a library that implements a Sparse Distributed Representation system, encoding different types of data into binary vectors where only a small subset of bits are active.
-This approach provides several key benefits:
+Cortex SDR is a firmware that implements a Sparse Distributed Representation system.
+It encodes various data types into binary vectors with minimal active bits.
+This approach enables:

-- Efficient storage through sparse representation
+- High-density data storage (achieving 5:1 compression)
+- Efficient encoding/decoding operations for AI and machine learning
-- Noise-resistant data encoding
+- Noise-resilient data representations
-- Pattern matching capabilities
-- Semantic similarity preservation
+- Advanced pattern matching and similarity detection
-- Flexible combination of different data types

 ## Features